 - Cover and put in the fridge for 3 hours.

 - With a melon baller, a spring-loaded 2-teaspoon scoop or a spoon, scoop out the chocolate.
-Quickly roll into balls with your hands.
+Roll into balls with your hands.
+(Try to work quickly because the warmth of your hands will start to melt the chocolate.)

-- Roll each ball in the cocoa powder.
+- Roll each ball in the cocoa powder.unsweetened cocoa powder to roll the truffles in

-- Keep the truffles in the fridge until you're ready to serve them and don't inhale when you bite into them.
+- Keep the truffles in the fridge until you're ready to serve them.
+Serve them cold and don't inhale when you bite into them.

 Notes: